 Description

 Brominated flame retardants (BFRs) are chemical substances used to reduce fire hazards by interfering with the combustion of the polymer.
 Some BFRs, such as polybrominated diphenyl ethers (PBDEs), are additives that do not chemically bind to plastics but are physically combined with them and therefore may be easily released into the environment.

-PBDEs have different atomic numbers and degrees of bromination ranging from one to ten bromine atoms (figure 1).
-Lower brominated BDEs, such as tetraBDEs and pentaBDEs, are seen as more dangerous than higher brominated BDEs (i.e., BDEs with more than 5 bromine atoms per molecule, e.g., octaBDes and decaBDEs) because they bioaccumulate more efficiently, are slightly more soluble in water and have a greater propensity for volatilization and atmospheric transport than higher brominated BDEs.
+PBDEs have different degrees of bromination ranging from one to ten bromine atoms (figure 1).

 Figure 1: Structure of PBDEs